torbendury/torbendury.github.io/_posts/2021-11-26-rapid-web-development-with-python-flask.md

 Congratulations, you just built your first web application with Flask and served some content!

-## You promised templating!
+## You promised templating

 Sure thing.
 In this section, I'll show you a quick introduction to templating.
 It's easy, free and fun!

 When you opened up the browser last time, you saw "Hello from TorbenTechBlog".
 Quite boring (not the blog, I heard it's awesome), so let's be more dynamic.